mmaxs/lua-oop/README.md

 ##### oop.lua

-Prototype-based style of object-oriented programming can be failry naturally implemented in Lua by means of using the `__index` metamethod.
+Prototype-based style of object-oriented programming can be fairly naturally implemented in Lua by means of using the `__index` metamethod.
 This library provides a few functions that support prototype-based programming in Lua in a straightforward way to keep things clear and simple.

 ##### Guide and usage examples